EricFillion/happy-transformer/README.md

 output:

-A dataclass with a variable called "loss"
+An object with the field "loss"

 #### Example 2.3:
 ```python